Indigenous People of Biafra: Kanu's trial and detention

-2020/2021 clashes
+2020/21 clashes

-In August 2020, the department of state services (DSS) were accused by IPOB of killing 21 of his members and arresting 47 members across different locations.
+In August 2020, the department of state services (DSS) were accused by IPOB of killing 21 of its members and arresting 47 other members across different locations.
 The DSS claims two of its officers were killed by IPOB members.
 Both sides accused each other of firing the first shot and that the attack was unprovoked.
-Casualties cannot be independently verified.
+Casualties have not been independently verified.
 Following the incident, IPOB vowed to retaliate and called on its members to start practicing self-defense.

-On December 12, 2020, Kanu announced the formation of the Eastern Security Network (ESN), a regional security force, which he said it purpose is to flush out bandits and illegal forest occupants that always clash with farmers in Biafra land.
+On December 12, 2020, Kanu announced the formation of the Eastern Security Network (ESN), a regional security force, with the purpose of flushing out bandits and illegal forest occupants that clash with farmers in Biafran land.
 The Nigerian Army deployed to locate ESN camps two weeks later.
 On January 22, Nigerian soldiers invaded Orlu to search for ESN operatives.
 Eight buildings were burnt and one person was killed in the ensuing events.
 Security forces re-invaded the area three days later, clashing with the ESN and killing at least five people before being repulsed by the ESN.
 Four Nigerian soldiers were killed in the fighting.
 The Nigerian Army withdrew, and in the following days, Nigerian Air Force planes and helicopters deployed to search for ESN operatives in and around Orlu.
 Before the Nigerian Army could launch another attack, Kanu ordered the ESN to cease fire and withdraw from Orlu, ending the crisis.

-Shortly after the Orlu Crisis, IPOB gave all the governors of southeast Nigeria 14 days to ban open grazing, threatening to deploy the ESN to enforce a ban if the authorities did not do so.
+Shortly after the Orlu crisis, IPOB gave all the governors of southeast Nigeria 14 days to ban open grazing, threatening to deploy the ESN to enforce a ban if the authorities did not do so.

 On April 9, 2021, IPOB formally allied itself with the Ambazonia Governing Council (AGovC) and the Ambazonia Defence Forces.
 The alliance was denounced by the Interim Government of Ambazonia as well as by other Biafran separatist groups.

-According to a BBC News Pidgin report, the Nigerian Army raided the IPOB headquarters seizing weapons in a joint operation with State Services and IRT operatives (Nigerian Army Police Intelligence Response Team).
+According to a BBC News Pidgin report, the Nigerian Army raided the IPOB headquarters, seizing weapons in a joint operation with State Services and IRT operatives (Nigerian Army Police Intelligence Response Team).
 Government officials described it as a success.

-In course of the insurgency, IPOB militants have been accused of committing war crimes such as murdering civilians, including children.
-One of the most notable attacks were the May 2022 Anambra State killings.
+IPOB militants have been accused of committing war crimes such as murdering civilians, including children, with oe notable attack being the May 2022 Anambra State killings.